 The particularity of Chaussette is that it can either bind a socket on a port like any other server does or run against already opened sockets.

-That makes Chaussette the best companion to run a WSGI or Django stack in Circus.
+That makes Chaussette the best companion to run a WSGI or Django stack under a process and socket manager, such as Circus or Supervisor.